Women's World Cup Power Rankings Before Opening Games

 Runners-up 20 years ago, things have changed for China in the two decades since.
 They have a couple of stars in the making, but the team is lacking in certain areas.

-They beat rivals South Korea in January but followed that up with defeats to Norway and Denmark before a respectable draw with the Netherlands at the Algarve Cup in March.
+They beat rivals South Korea in January but followed that up with losses to Norway and Denmark before a respectable draw with the Netherlands at the Algarve Cup in March.
 They haven't played top opposition since, but they aren't the worst team competing in France.

 16. New Zealand